urbanware-org/clap/README.md

 ## Documentation

-Further information and usage examples can be found inside the `usage.txt` file.
+For fundamental documentation as well as some usage examples you may have a look at the `usage.txt` file.

 [Top](#clap)